zidanefrost/langchain_chatbot/README.md

 🚀 A small self-built QA chatbot using **LangChain**, **OpenAI**, and **ChromaDB (FAISS)** — built as part of my personal deep dive into RAG pipelines and LLM-augmented search.

-> 🧪 "When I saw LangChain mentioned in an internship JD, I spent a weekend building this chatbot to see how semantic vector search actually worked under the hood."

 ---

 ## 💡 What it Does